 If you’re looking for the highest possible protein content (24.2g) and lower carbs, choose the Unflavoured version.
 Be warned, however, it does not taste great.

-The first thing I assumed when I saw the ‘bargain basement’ price-tag of Pure Whey Protein was that the ingredients and manufacturing process would be below-par.
+The first thing we assumed when we saw the ‘bargain basement’ price-tag of Pure Whey Protein was that the ingredients and manufacturing process would be below-par.

-But I was pleasantly surprised after doing a bit more digging about this particular product.
+But we were pleasantly surprised after doing a bit more digging about this particular product.

 The Bulk Powders website explains that the whey protein powder used in the product is sourced directly from a European dairy, using grass-fed cow’s milk, and that it contains 82 per cent whey protein.

-Pure Whey Protein is also rich in branched-chain amino acids (BCAAs), which are the vital ‘muscle building blocks’ needed to help you recover from a tough game or gruelling gym workout.
+Pure Whey Protein is also rich in branched-chain amino acids (BCAAs) to help you recover from a tough game or gruelling gym workout.

 It is also low in carbohydrates, fat, lactose and cholesterol, making it a healthy option.